sanehirakenji/sanehirakenji.github.io/essays/smart-hackers-ask-smart-questions.md

   - Smart Questions
   - ICS 314
 ---
 # Please, I need help ASAP!
-What is a smart question?
+What is a "Smart Question"?
   In the essay [“How to ask questions the smart way” written by Eric Raymond](http://www.catb.org/esr/faqs/smart-questions.html), Eric speaks on behalf of the entire community of “hackers” about universal guidelines when it comes to asking questions about coding online.
 The essay creates a clear line between “smart” and “stupid” questions that the reader is able to recognize both when reading questions and when developing them.
 In fact, the header of this section is worded to be a “stupid” question according to Raymond.
 So how exactly